simul/simul.github.io/unity/Tutorial.md

 		tS.time += timeToAdd * Time.deltaTime;
 	}

-If you press play now you will see the clouds move, along with the sun, moon and at night time, the stars.
+If you press play now you will see the clouds move, along with the sun, moon and the stars (depending on the time of day).

 Lighting